Journal of the Academy of Nutrition and Dietetics

 - For questions regarding IRB, please see the Office for Human Research Protections IRB Guidebook.

 The Journal follows the AMA Manual of Style, 10th ed, for references and citations.
 Number references consecutively in the order they are mentioned in the text.
 References should be cited in text, tables, and figures with superscript Arabic numerals.
 References cited only in a table or figure are acceptable if they are in sequence with references cited in the text.
 References should be typed double space on pages separate from the manuscript's main text.
 Reference management software, such as EndNote, or Reference Manager, is accepted.
+If reference management software is used, check the manufacturer's website for the Journal's style.
 Note: Do not use the footnote function in Microsoft Word for references.
 Include references at the end of the manuscript.

 Authors should use relevant, current citations from scientific peer reviewed literature.
 Peer reviewed scientific papers are papers published after they have been reviewed by other scientists, knowledgeable in the field of inquiry, to determine whether the studies they describe are of reasonable quality and the conclusions reported are supported by the evidence.
 References from nonscholarly publications are not acceptable; however, exceptions may be made based on the context in which the reference is included.
 Updated references (including access dates for website sources) are expected for manuscripts that have undergone a long turn-around time for review and/or revision.
 No matter how well known a book or source material (eg, Dietary Reference Intakes, Dietary Guidelines for Americans, MyPlate), it must be included in the list of references if it is mentioned in the manuscript.
 Avoid using abstracts or presentations as references; full reports, either published or in press, are preferred.
 Personal communications may not be cited as references but may be noted parenthetically in the text.
 All personal communications should be dated, and authors must secure the approval of the person quoted.
 Unpublished data, such as an article submitted for publication but not yet accepted, should be cited parenthetically in the text with the names of the authors, date, and the notation "unpublished data."
 Articles accepted for publication but not yet published can be included in the list of references with the notation "In press."
 Inclusive page numbers must be provided for all periodical articles cited.
 Page numbers are not required when an entire book is cited, but specific page numbers are needed when only a chapter or section of a book is cited.
 Provide a page number for all material quoted directly from any source.
 Authors are responsible for the accuracy and adequacy of all references cited in their manuscript.Example of Periodical Reference: